Facebook removes Trump ads with symbols once used by Nazis

-WASHINGTON (AP) — Facebook has removed a campaign ad by President Donald Trump and Vice President Mike Pence that featured an upside-down red triangle, a symbol once used by Nazis to designate political prisoners, communists and others in concentration camps.
+WASHINGTON (AP) — Facebook has removed campaign ads by President Donald Trump and Vice President Mike Pence that featured an upside-down red triangle, a symbol once used by Nazis to designate political prisoners, communists and others in concentration camps.

 The company said in a statement Thursday that the ads violated "our policy against organized hate."
 A Facebook executive who testified at a House Intelligence Committee hearing on Thursday said the company does not permit symbols of hateful ideology "unless they're put up with context or condemnation."

 "In a situation where we don't see either of those, we don't allow it on the platform and we remove it.
-That's what we saw in this case with this ad, and anywhere that that symbol is used, we would take the same action," said Nathaniel Gleicher, the company's head of security policy.
+That's what we saw in this case with this ad, and anywhere that that symbol is used, we would take the same action," Nathaniel Gleicher, the company's head of security policy, told lawmakers at a hearing.

-The Trump campaign spent more than $10,000 on the ads, which began running on Wednesday and targeted men and women of all ages across the U.S., though primarily in Texas, California and Florida.
+The Trump campaign spent more than $17,000 on the ads for Trump and Pence combined.
+The ads began running on Wednesday and received hundreds of thousands of impressions.

 "But it is ironic that it took a Trump ad to force the media to implicitly concede that Antifa is a hate group," he added.